FOR A company associated with the calculated world of Formula One, Renault Sport enjoys often throwing sense into the wind.

 The system itself might feel strange to drivers who prefer slow and progressive inputs.
 You have to wind off lock when it pushes the car's nose into a corner too quickly.
 Like other systems, the rear wheels steer in the same direction to aid stability above the speed thresholds, though overall it’s worth the small drawback in steering purity.

-Swapping between drive modes is done through a vertical 8.7-inch touchscreen inside or a button.
-Flick from Neutral into Sport and the digital dash speed readout in front of you also glows red.
-Race straightens the arched rev dial into two bars that close in on the centre as you near each upshift.
+Swapping between drive modes is done through a vertical 8.7-inch touchscreen inside.
+Or you can use a button.
+Flick from Neutral into Sport and the digital dash in front of you also glows red.
+Race creates two rev bars that close a gap as you near each upshift.
 The interior’s fairly nice, with only a few ergonomic quirks, and oozes refinement with well-bolstered bucket seats.

 Alcantara seat trim ($1190), metallic paint ($600-$880), sunroof ($1990), and a Bose sound system ($500) are the few options available beyond the transmission and suspension tunes.
 We didn’t get to listen to the car’s standard eight-speaker sound, but the optional Bose system blasts a crisp note, even if it lacks a little depth.

 With all these features, Renault’s done well to price the new Megane RS 280 at $44,990.
 That base price splits the Hyundai i30 N and Honda Civic Type R and slightly undercuts the Peugeot 308 GTi.
-You can add the seven-speed dual clutch for another $2500 to take on a new LSD-equipped MY19 VW Golf GTI, but it’s the Cup chassis for $1490 that gives the Megane RS its crucial edge.
+You can add the $2500 six-speed dual clutch to take on a new LSD-equipped MY19 VW Golf GTI, but it’s the Cup chassis for $1490 that gives the Megane RS its crucial edge.

 That doesn’t matter, it seems, as Renault expects to sell around 600 units over the first full year on sale, surpassing the previous generation’s best result of 545 units sold in one year.
 It expects two-thirds of that will be automatics.
 And while the decision to take on five doors is looking like a winning move for that game, we can’t help but think Renault Sport has missed an opportunity here.

-It may now be able to take the fight to more hot hatches than ever before, but we suspect that the Megane RS280 out in the real world on a full road test, in either guise, will see each chassis setup missing a little of the other’s core essence – and in turn trades the chance for outright dominance in the overall hot hatch war for a decent fight in each of the battles going on with it.
+It can fight more hot hatches than ever before, but we suspect a full road test, in either guise, will see each chassis setup missing a little of the other’s core essence.

 2018 RENAULT MÉGANE RS 280 CUP SPECS: